SylviaHubner/SylviaHubner.github.io/README.md

 ﻿Dr. Sylvia Hubner
 ======================

-I do research and teach on entrepreneurial management.
+I do research and teach on management, entrepreneurship and innovation.
 To find out more [visit my website](https://sylviahubner.github.io/).